Dietetic Internship with Master of Science starting fall 2023 (pending approval)

 Note: Effective January 1, 2024, the CDR will require a minimum of a master's degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In addition, the CDR requires that individuals complete coursework and supervised practice in program(s) accredited by ACEND.
 Graduates who successfully complete the ACEND-accredited DPD at SFA are eligible to apply to an ACEND-accredited supervised practice program such as the Dietetic Internship (DI) program at SFA.
 Once they have completed the 1,200-hour supervised practice experience, candidates are eligible to apply to take the CDR credentialing exam to become an RDN.
 For more information about educational pathways to become an RDN, visit the Academy for Nutrition and Dietetics' information for students webpage.

 Texas law does not require a license to practice nutrition in Texas.
 However, the State of Texas does have a license for RDNs and many employers in Texas may require licensure to perform their job duties.
 Texas has title protection, which prohibits unlicensed individuals from using the terms “Registered Dietitians” or “RD” unless they are registered by CDR.
 Information on licensure for the State of Texas can be found on the Texas Department of Licensure and Regulation website.
-The Academy of Nutrition and Dietetics provides information on licensure status by state for more information.
+States vary in the requirements to practice nutrition and title protection.
+Please see the Commission on Dietetics Registration for more information on licensure and other requirements for each state.

 Application Process